Thryssocypris tonlesapensis

-Thryssocypris tonlesapensis is a species of cyprinid of the genus Thryssocypris, described in 1984.
+Thryssocypris tonlesapensis, the anchovy rasbora, is a species of freshwater ray-finned fishes belonging to the family Danionidae, the danios or danionins.
+This species was described in 1984.
 It has a maximum length of 6.4 cm among unsexed males and is endemic to the Mekong basin, inhabiting Cambodia and Laos.
 It has 9-10 dorsal soft rays, 15-16 anal soft rays and 43-44 vertebrae.
 It is considered harmless to humans and is classified as "least concern" on the IUCN Red List.